A new nanometre resolution method for probing densification ratio at nanoindentation sites in glass: Unravelling discrepancies in the literature: Experimental

-The weight loss method on the pristine glass sample (indent-free) gives a dissolution rate of V$_0 = (-48 \pm 2)$ nm/h.
-Figure \ref{fig:dissolution} reports, for indentation maximum loads $P_m$ ranging from 0.25 mN to 10 mN, the evolution of dissolution depths ($h_d$) as a function of dissolution time.
-Regardless of $P_m$, the curves exhibit similar behavior.
-In the first zone, referred hereafter as Region I, the depth of the residual imprint (its absolute value) increases with dissolution time.
+The weight loss method on the pristine glass sample (indent-free) gives a dissolution rate of $V_0 = -71.7 \pm \unit{2.5}\nano\meter\per\hour$.
+The dissolution rate is computed from the mass loss of a pristine silica sample in the exact same solution as the one used for the chemical probe study and under the exact same temperature conditions.
+Several measurements are made over different time steps, a linear regression analysis is performed to compute de dissolution rate, the uncertainty comes from the error analysis associated with the linear regression analysis. \Cref{fig:dissolution} (a) reports, for indentation maximum loads $P_m$ ranging from $\unit{0.25}\milli\newton$ to $\unit{10}\milli\newton$, the evolution of imprint depths $h_d$ as a function of dissolution time $t$.
+Regardless of $P_m$, the curves exhibit similar behaviour.
+In the first zone, referred hereafter as Region I, the depth of the imprint (its absolute value) increases with dissolution time.
 It means that, in this region, the dissolution is faster than that of the free surface far from the imprint.
-For longer dissolution times, a second zone referred herafter as Region II, is characterized by a plateau, for which the imprint depth remains constant.
-It was shown in Ref. \cite{Niu2012} that the boundary between Region I and II is directly linked to the transition between the densified zone and the non-densified material and may be used later as a good estimate for computing the thickness of the glass affected by the permanent deformation under a residual indentation imprint.
-For experimental reasons the same dissolution step was used for all the loads.
-Unfortunately, this choice has a strong impact on the fitting of Region I as a lack of data points is noticeable at low loads (see Fig. \ref{fig:dissolution}).
+For longer dissolution times, a second zone referred hereafter as Region II, is characterized by a plateau, for which the imprint depth remains constant.